Frequently Asked Questions

 Q: Does Campus International High School offer arts classes?

 A: Yes.
 “The Arts” is one of the six subject areas offered in both the MYP and DP, and Campus International’s Upper School is building off of a strong tradition of arts education in grades K-8.
-In grades 9 and 10, students may choose from four different music ensembles, as well as visual arts courses that will be offered beginning in 2018.
-Students may also take advantage of after-school extracurricular activities in the arts sponsored by Campus International’s many partner organizations.
+In grades 9 and 10, students may choose from four different music ensembles, as well as visual arts courses.
+Students may also take advantage of CAS activities in the arts sponsored by Campus International’s many partner organizations.

 Q: What languages are offered at Campus International?

-A: Currently, the languages offered include Spanish and Mandarin Chinese.
-We will likely add Arabic in 2018.
-All three of these languages will be offered through the advanced Diploma Programme-level course for the IB diploma.
+A: Currently, the languages offered include Spanish and Mandarin Chinese, with Arabic and French added in the fall of 2018.
+All languages are offered through the advanced Diploma Programme-level course for the IB diploma.
 As always, we are open to adding more languages based on the interest and input of our students, families, and community.

 Q: Are college classes offered at Campus International?